AIBC Announces the Recipients of its 2019 Recognition Program

 Terence (Terry) Williams was born in London, England in 1942, in the latter years of World War II.
 Growing up in a “waste not, want not” era greatly informed Williams’s approach to architecture – one that embraced the mantras that “less is more” and to “reuse, renew, and recycle”.

 Williams graduated from the University of Bath with a Bachelor of Science in Architectural Studies in 1965.
 In his early career, he worked on projects in Bristol, London, Helsinki and New York City.
-He then immigrated with his wife, Liz, to Vancouver, and registered with the Architectural Institute of B.C. in 1970.
+He then emigrated from Great Britain with his wife, Liz, to Vancouver, and registered with the Architectural Institute of B.C. in 1970.
 Shortly thereafter, they moved to Victoria, where Williams joined John Wade as a Partner at Wade Stockdill and Blewett.
 He would eventually open his own firm, Terence Williams Architect, which has received many awards and accolades for outstanding sustainable design and architectural acoustics.

 From 1999 to 2012, he served as a member of the Parliamentary Precinct Oversight Advisory Committee, which oversaw the long-term vision for Parliament Hill.
 Williams was also a founding member of the Canadian Green Building Council, given his expertise and involvement with LEED Platinum urban planning projects.